Sophia-Hong/Sophia-Hong/README.md

 - 💞️ I’m looking to collaborate on AI-driven tools for self-discovery, legal tech, marketing and content creation.
 - 📫 How to reach me: sophia.sh.hong@gmail.com
 - 😄 Pronouns: Ms.
-- ⚡ Fun fact: I’m a lawyer-turned-entrepreneur, a piano player, a startup founder, and a mom who dreams of merging AI and human insights to create meaningful things.
+- ⚡ Fun fact: I’m a lawyer-turned-entrepreneur, a piano player, a startup founder who dreams of merging AI and human insights to create meaningful things.

 <!---
 Sophia-Hong/Sophia-Hong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.